miakauppila/bloglist-frontend/README.md

 # Bloglist frontend

-- Part 5 & 7 of the Full Stack Open course
+- Parts 5 and 7 of the Full Stack Open course

-- This repo holds the frontend of the Bloglist app.
+- This repository holds the frontend of the Bloglist App.

+- The app has the following properties:
+    - user log in/out
+    - show all blogs
+    - add a new blog
+    - like a blog, comment a blog
+    - delete a blog (available for the user who originally created the blog)

 - <a href="https://github.com/miakauppila/bloglist-backend" target="_blank">Click here for the backend repo of this app</a>
 <br>